Sign in

 3. Handle

-Scissors function by the combination of:
+Scissors function through a combination of:

 1. Gripping